vijaysharma9/wpjmcl/readme.txt

 * Feature - From address for application set to company email.
 * Feature - Option to hide the full company name based on a new permission.
 * Fix - File handling in repeated fields.
-* Fix - Only show linkedin when company_manager_user_can_post_company.
+* Fix - Only show linkedin when company_listings_user_can_post_company.
 * Fix - Only link to company when published.
 * Tweak - Use repeated-field.php template for links, education and experience.
 * Tweak - Made company dashboard columns customisable.
 * Tweak - Preserve case in new tags.
 * Tweak - Don't attach images to companies.
-Enabled via filter. company_manager_attach_uploaded_files.
+Enabled via filter. company_listings_attach_uploaded_files.
 False by default.

 = 1.12.0 =
 * Feature - Make keyword search also search term names.